ertb/ertb-org/README.md

 ### Setup S3 access for file upload/download

+The file upload/download system was implemented following (these intructions)[https://themeteorchef.com/tutorials/uploading-files-to-amazon-s3] from the Meteor Chef.
+It relies on the `edgee:slinghot` package:

+    meteor add edgee:slingshot

-The file upload/download system is managed using (the VeliovGroup's Meteor-Files)[https://github.com/VeliovGroup/Meteor-Files] project.
+is managed using (the VeliovGroup's Meteor-Files)[https://github.com/VeliovGroup/Meteor-Files] project.

     meteor add ostrio:files
     meteor npm install aws-sdk --save